jarriagadat/the_geotechnical_geneaology_project/README.md

-# the_geotechnical_geneaology_project
+# The Geotechnical Genealogy Project
-The Geotechnical Genealogy Project
+Arriagada, J.A.
+2023-2024

 ## Mission Statement
 This project aim is to creat a DB about all the people who have contibuted to the development and research of geotechnical engineering as a broad discipline ((soil and rock mechanics, civil, mining and other mathematics, physics, etc.).